Trichosanthes dioica: India

-Bangladesh and West Bengal
+Bangladesh

-Pointed gourd is provincially known as potol in both of these Bengali-speaking regions.
-It is a vital summer vegetable in Bangladesh and in West Bengal.
-It is cultivated and consumed in every part of Bangladesh and West Bengal.
+Pointed gourd is known in Bengali as patol (পটল).
+It is a vital summer vegetable in Bangladesh.
+It is cultivated and consumed in almost every district of the country.
 It is a perennial crop and sold at the end of October when there is a shortage of other alternative vegetables.
+The leaves of the plant also called Polta Pata are often consumed in Bengali cuisine.